Graduate Certificate Programs

 Cutting-edge research, interdisciplinary collaboration, and experiential learning are all at the heart of our work in the College of Social Sciences and Humanities at Northeastern University.
 That’s why we offer an array of graduate certificates designed to engage with the latest thinking in fields such as public policy, nonprofit leadership, information ethics, urban analytics, and security and resilience.

-Earn your certificate in one year by taking courses on campus, online, or in a hybrid modality.
+You can earn your certificate in as little as one year.
 Our stand-alone graduate certificate programs are ideal for busy professionals seeking to expand their skills, and current Northeastern graduate students can also choose to supplement their education by pursuing a specialized credential.

 In a CSSH certificate program, you will prepare to make an impact in the real world and take on new career opportunities by learning from our faculty of internationally recognized experts.
 You will become a member of Northeastern’s worldwide professional network, including more than 255,000 alumni and 3,300 corporate partners.